arlionn/stata-pyforest/README.md

 Acknowledgements
 ---------------------------------

-This program relies on the wonderful Python package scikit-learn.
+This program relies primarily on scikit-learn.

+Thanks to

 License